grafana/grafana/docs/sources/tutorials/alerting-get-started/index.md

 ### Grafana Cloud users

-As a Grafana Cloud user, it’s not required that you install anything.
+As a Grafana Cloud user, you don't have to install anything.
 Continue to [Create a contact point](#create-a-contact-point).

 ### Grafana OSS users